fysoul17/QuasarUnityTools/README.md

-# Useful tools for Unity by Terry @ Quasar Inc & GIX Inc.
+# Useful tools for Unity by Quasar Inc & GIX Inc.
 _Copyright (c) 2015 Quasar Inc., GIX Inc., Terry Keetae Kwon All rights reserved._

 This project is for Unity&reg; to provide a useful tools that allows game developers to save time making thoes on every project.